Frequently Asked Questions

 If I want to order, what do I need to do?

 Choose a suitable material and calculate the cost of the work in the price calculator.
 The calculator also functions as a contact form – after sending the request, a Granitop specialist will contact you within a maximum of two working days, and then you can discuss the order in more detail.
 Please read the more specific instructions of using the calculator!

 What is the maximum size of a worktop cut from a stone slab?

 There is no one simple answer to this question.
 For natural stone, a lot depends on the size and quality of the slabs cut in the mines.
-Although for some materials, the length of the slab may be up to 3.4-3.5 metres, one has to consider that marble, granite and quartz stone slabs rarely have all straight edges and huge slabs may not be available.
+Although for some materials, the length of the slab may be up to 3.4-3.5 metres, one has to consider that marble, granite and limestone slabs rarely have all straight edges and huge slabs may not be available.
 Therefore, we recommend not planning for worktops longer than 3000mm.

 Quartz stones are rectangular and the size of the jumbo-slabs exceeds 3m (3185x1550mm, 3200x1600mm, 3250x1590mm – depending on the manufacturer), but not all materials are produced in jumbo-sizes.

 The size of the worktop is also somewhat limited by the weight of the stone (for example, a 5m2 kitchen island worktop may weigh 400 kg), as well as by the location of the kitchen in the building.
 Longer/wider worktop slabs or an L-shaped worktop as one piece cannot be transported in the narrow corridors of buildings in the old town, and hoisting the slab from the window may be limited by the size of the window frame.

 Generally, we assume that the customer is able to involve additional help for carrying heavy and large worktops, and often, rental equipment needs to be used for installing these.